Current Art Show

 For this show Ann's prints and cut-outs of Birds were made from her original sketches drawn from photographs in Field Guides.
 The cut-outs are original pieces created using Tyvek, a material that looks like paper but is significantly more durable.

 More artwork can be seen on her website anncofta.com and on Instagram @anncofta

 9" x 11"

-Past shows have included photography from Long Island City's own photographer Tony Vaccaro, sketches and oil paintings from faculty/alumni from Brooklyn's Grand Central Atelier, paintings from Sunnyside resident Hana Shannon and Astoria based tattoo artist Gene Coffey, as well as artists from all over the city showcasing their work in a variety of mediums and techniques.
+Past shows have included photography from Long Island City's Tony Vaccaro, sketches and oil paintings from faculty/alumni from Brooklyn's Grand Central Atelier, paintings from Sunnyside resident Hana Shannon and Astoria based tattoo artist Gene Coffey, as well as artists from all over the city showcasing their work in a variety of mediums and techniques.